jdhao/blog_source/nvim_fast_keyword_search.md

 There is high chance that you may have installed [fzf](https://github.com/junegunn/fzf) and [fzf.vim](https://github.com/junegunn/fzf.vim).
-Then You do not need to install ack.vim. fzf.vim has builtin support for ag and rg.
+Then You do not need to install ack.vim. fzf.vim has built-in support for ag and rg.

 Both fzf and fzf.vim is easy to install.
 After installation, you can use `:Ag PATTERN` or `rg PATTERN` to search for keyword `PATTERN` under your current